“I hope he isn’t a dumb.”

 “Do you know why?
 Do you think you are under surveillance?”

 “I don’t know why, Mrs. Robinson,’ said Molly, “I did have a feeling of being watched, I don’t think I am anymore—since they let me go.
 But I borrowed a friend’s phone to text you, just to be on the safe side.
 Sean told me to be careful in that letter.”

 “Please, call me Mary.
 Tell me, Molly, how did you get here?
 Did you drive?”

 “No, I took a bus and walked the last three blocks.
 I wanted to be sure that I wasn’t being followed.”

-“My car is around the corner,” Mary said, “Let’s go for a ride, I’ll tell you what I can.”
+“My car is around the corner,” Mary said, “Let’s go for a ride, and I’ll tell you what I can.”
 Molly looked closely at Mary’s face.
 Mary’s eyes were rimmed with tears.

 “It isn’t good, is it?”, Molly said.